itsashis4u/pagesheetApp/README.md

 # Pagesheet App
-App to demonstrate a bottom sheet animated component without using modals
+App to demonstrate a bottom sheet animated component without using modal

 ### Setup